mkarvs/mkarvs/README.md

 - 🏥 I currently work in healthcare, but am looking for a career change.

-- I have a cat named Beemo 😺 and another named Ube 😺 - cats are everything (but, so are my kids lol).
+- I have a cat named Beemo 😺 and another named Ube 😺 - cats are everything (but, so are my kids lulz).

 - The last time I dabbled with HTML was when Xanga was a thing... 🙃